Advanced Group Config

 In generally, every world can have each share in only one group.
 This is different from each world "can only be in 1 group".
 Looking at the example above, world1 and world2 are in both Group1 and Group3, but there is no conflict as all the shares are only in 1 world.
 That is because last_location is only in Group1 and not in Group3.
 If Group3 also had last_location share, then there would be a conflict.

-Group conflict checking is done automatically every time groups are updated.
+Group conflict checking is done automatically every time groups are updated with commands and an error message will be shown if there are any conflicts.
 To check group conflicts manually, run /mv check-group-conflict.